CarolGenari/calculadora/README.md

 # calculadora
+- Calculator, with HTML5, CSS3 and JavaScript.
+- The use of Constructor Functions.
- Calculator, with HTML5, CSS3 and JavaScript.
-Using Constructor Functions Manipulation of HTML elements through JavaScript.
-Capturing click and enter events with the addEventListener() method.
+- Manipulation of HTML elements through JavaScript.
+- Capturing click and enter events with the addEventListener() method.